Academic Regulations in the School of Nursing & Health Studies

 CRIMINAL BACKGROUND CHECK AND DRUG SCREENING – ALL CLINICAL PROGRAMS

-• Once students are admitted into a clinical program, they are required to provide information and make payment to a SoNHS selected company, for a Criminal Background Check.
-If the results of this check show that the student has a pending or recent (within the last three years) criminal conviction for an offense involving narcotics, alcohol, crimes against persons or abuse/neglect, the student will be dismissed from the program.
+- Once students are admitted into a School of Nursing and Health Studies clinical program, they are required to satisfactorily complete a criminal background check through an authorized vendor.
+If the results of the criminal background check show the student has a pending charge or recent (within the last three years) criminal conviction for an offense involving narcotics, alcohol, crimes against persons or abuse/neglect, the student will be dismissed from the program.

 CLINICAL DRESS & PROFESSIONAL APPEARANCE – ALL PROGRAMS